What's the difference between a 50:50 and a knock-for-knock claim?

 Knock-for-knock agreements

-A knock for knock is when each party's insurance company pays the losses sustained by their own policyholder, regardless of who was responsible for the accident.
+A knock-for-knock agreement is when each party's insurance company covers the losses of their own policyholder, regardless of who was at fault for the accident.
+This approach allows both insurers to settle claims quickly and efficiently.

 When are knock-for-knock agreements used?